docker-archive/classicswarm/docs/index.md

 Docker daemon, and will then monitor it, updating the discovery backend to its status.

+> **Note**: In order for the Swarm manager to be able to communicate with the node agent on each node, they must listen to a common network interface.
+This can be achieved by starting docker with the `-H` flag (e.g. `docker -H tcp://0.0.0.0:2375 -d` on each swarm node).

 The following example uses the Docker Hub based `token` discovery service:

 ```bash